 Read Here We Go Digging Today, and get ready for some exploration of your own!

-Activity 1: Dino Roll + Cover Game – Print page 5 of the linked PDF.
+Activity 1: Dino Roll + Cover Game – Scroll to the bottom and download the free printable.
+Print page 5 only.
 Using a die, roll a number and then have your child identify that number.
 If you have opened up 6 of the dinosaurs from the dig, use a dinosaur to cover that number.
 If not, you can laminate this sheet and use a dry erase marker to cross the number out.

 (-) Encourage your child to identify the number on the die without counting the dots if they can, but if they’re not ready for that yet, count away!